iranzo/iranzo.github.io/content/pages/redken-en.md

 ### Karma

-- `/skarma word=value` will set specified word to the karma value provided.
+- `skarma word=value` will set specified word to the karma value provided.

 ### Auto-karma triggers